akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 personnel, and hours; and
-- A list of Key Personnel by name, title, contact information, proposed duties and roles, and resumes for each proposed Key Personnel in accordance with Section 3.16: Contract Personnel.
+- A list of Key Personnel by name, title, contact information, proposed duties and roles, and resumes for each proposed Key Personnel in accordance with [Section 3.19: Contract Personnel](#sec-319-contract-personnel).
 Resumes should include a description of the experience and capability for all Key Personnel proposed for the offeror’s project team.
 Resumes should also address the individual’s technical background, education, work experience, and